ethereum/hive/docs/clients.md

 may take a long time, it is usually best to base the hive client wrapper on a pre-built docker image from Docker Hub.

-The client Dockerfile should support an optional argument named `branch`, which specifies the requested client version.
+The client Dockerfile should support an optional argument `tag`, which specifies the requested client version.
 This argument can be set by users by appending it to the client name like:

     ./hive --sim my-simulation --client go-ethereum_v1.9.23,go_ethereum_v1.9.22